LassiHeikkila/ComputerSecurityProject2022/README.md

 We can see that telnet is running but only on the local interface, so it is not accessible remotely.

 ### U-Boot exploration
+U-boot boot process can be stopped by quickly entering `slp` when "Autobooting in <n> seconds" is displayed.

+Full u-boot shell exploration log can be found here: [uboot log](./logs/c200-fw-v1.1.14-uboot-shell.log)

 ## References
 [hacefresko](https://github.com/hacefresko)'s great post about the same device was very useful for getting initial access: